Manage data cubes

 To create a data cube, follow these steps:

-- Click Data cubes in the left sidebar.
+- Click Data cubes > Create data cube.

-- For a SQL query, write a query that selects data used to populate the data cube.
+- From SQL query: Write a query that selects data used to populate the data cube.
 You can add queries against any data source.
-Use this if you want a subset of the table's data, or you otherwise want to use a SQL query to select and manipulate the data.
+Use this option if you want to populate the data cube with a subset of a table's data, or you otherwise want to use a SQL query to select and manipulate the data.

-- Choose whether to Auto-fill dimensions and measures.
-When enabled (recommended), Polaris creates a dimension for each column in the table.
+- Choose whether to Auto-fill dimensions and measures (recommended).
+When enabled, Polaris creates a dimension for each column in the table.
 It also makes some inferences about the data to create several measures.
 For instance, it creates a measure that represents the count of events returned by the query underlying the data cube.
 The following figure shows the dimensions created based on the Koalas to the Max data:

 - Click Next: Create data cube.